- Genealogy Standards

 Publishing on the Internet

 Building a web page of your own is a good way to enable long-lost relatives to find you, and it is surprisingly easy.
 There is a vast amount of information on the subject available through your computer, including probably everything you need to know in one of the software bundles that came with your word processing package.
 If not, there is good selection of suitable software packages reviewed at Top Ten Reviews.

 Cyndi's List has an exhaustive collection of links and topics pages under the title of Cyndi's Genealogy Homepage Construction Kit and you should be able to find everything you could ever wish to know there.
 Yahoo! carries a page in its Guides and Tutorials section which is very informative. and you should read Peter Christian's two extremely good and easy to understand articles on web page creation, written for the Society of Genealogists on-line publication, Computers in Genealogy.

 You don't have to know Hypertext Markup Language (HTML) in order to write a web page as many programmes can translate your files for you.
 But if you want to find out more The Bare Bones Guide to HTML is a very good basic explanation with lots of links to other web page construction sites.

 Once you have built your page you will want to upload it to the Internet.
 You may have some free web space as part of your package with your Internet Service Provider.
-You can take advantage of the free web space offered by Rootsweb but I would recommend registering with Submit PRO Inc if you want other search engines to be able to find you, as some do not run on the Rootsweb pages.
+You can take advantage of the free web space offered by Rootsweb but I would recommend registering using one or more of the free url submission websites listed at Free url submission for your website if you want other search engines to be able to find you, as some do not run on the Rootsweb pages.
 You will also need a web address and there are several places where you can register your name at low cost - try UK Reg.